JanWood2013/JanEngineering/README.md

 and here I share you what I am doing for it!
 (If an **image should be strange**, look at it in GitHub/My Profile/JanEngineering)  🔗GitHub: https://github.com/JanWood2013

+**No F1 this weekend**
+//10.07.2026, 3:53pm//
+Sadly, tehre is no F1 race this weekend.
+But instead of F1, the Goodwood festival of speed is this weekend (or week).
+The next F1 race is the Belgian GP next weekend! 🏎️

 **🎓School (and English) for F1**
 //08.07.2026, 5:33pm//
 I had to create a **presentation** about a country (i picked Canada) for an **oral exam in English** and I got a 1.